 One of the legal entities that a foreign company or a foreign investor can establish in Vietnam is a representative office.
-This type of company formation is an effective way for foreign companies or investors looking forward to analysing the market trends in Vietnam.
+This type of company formation is an effective way for foreign companies or investors to observe and analyze the local market before committing to a full market entrance into the country.

 Thus, a representative office allows a foreign entity to gain a presence in the Vietnamese market before setting up a foreign-owned company in the country.